leeweiming3/tp/docs/DeveloperGuide.md

 **Alternative 1 (current choice):** Use primary keys for `Person` (`Email`) and `Job` (job `Title`) as argument.

-Pros: `Email` of a candidate and the job `Title` that the candidate applies for are usually known beforehand to the recruiters, and they are unique primary keys for all candidates and jobs in the their respective lists.
+Pros: `Email` of a candidate and the job `Title` that the candidate applies for are usually known beforehand to the recruiters, and they are unique primary keys for all candidates and jobs in their respective lists.

 Cons: It is harder for the users to type out the email of a candidate and job title that the candidate intends to apply to use the command.